JensMunkHansen/CMake2024/vtkSPS/README.md

-# ThreeShape VTK - extension to the VTK infrastructure
+# VTK - extension to the VTK infrastructure

 Introduction
 ================